-- Shout-Out: The tough guy that says that he ate a bowl of nails for breakfast without any milk is likely a reference to Arthur, where it was rumored that Mr. Ratburn (a Stern Teacher that kids viewed as strict and mean) does the same thing.
+- Shout-Out: The tough guy that says that he ate a bowl of nails for breakfast without any milk.
+This is likely a reference to Arthur, where it was rumored that Mr. Ratburn (a Stern Teacher that kids viewed as strict and mean) does the same thing.

-- Unusual Euphemism: Even Sandy doesn't understand what she means when she says that Spongebob is acting weirder than "a rattlesnake in a pickle barrel."
+- Unusual Euphemism: Even Sandy doesn't understand what she means when she says that SpongeBob is acting "jumpier than a rattlesnake in a pickle barrel."

-- Yank the Dog's Chain: Spongebob is finally allowed into the Salty Spittoon...only to slip on an ice cube and get himself injured.
+- Yank the Dog's Chain: SpongeBob is finally allowed into the Salty Spitoon...only to slip on an ice cube and get himself injured.